niemasd/FAVITES/README.md

         * Implements the [Tree](Tree.py) module using the [DendroPy](http://www.dendropy.org/) Python package
         * Requires [DendroPy](http://www.dendropy.org/) (any version *should*
-          work, but use the newest version of DendroPy just in case)
+          work, but use the newest version just in case)